Frosslund/logify/README.md

 ## How to use the app

-The app can be found deployed here [here](https://logify.netlify.app/home).
+The app can be found deployed [here](https://logify.netlify.app/home).
 Login using your own Spotify account or using our test account:

 user: `dh2642logify@gmail.com`